BernardoNilson/HPC-Lab/docs/configuracao_ps4100.md

    The battery is not completely charged.
 It is recommended that you wait until the battery is completely charged before running setup.

+   Do you want to proceed (yes | no ) [no]: yes

+ Initializing.
+This may take several minutes to complete.

+ Enter the network configuration for the array.

+   Member name []: ps4100mgt
+   Network interface [eth0]:
+   IP address for network interface []: 192.168.1.82 Netmask [255.255.255.0]: 255.255.255.0
+   Default gateway [192.168.1.1]: 192.168.1.254

+ Initializing interface eth0.
+This may take a minute.....

+ Enter the IP address and name of the group that the array will join.

+   Group name []: ProxGroup
+   Group IP address []: 192.168.1.83

+ Searching to see if the group exists.
+This may take a few minutes.

+ The group does not exist or currently cannot be reached.
+Make sure you have entered the correct group IP address and group name.

+   Do you want to create a new group (yes | no) [yes]: yes

+       Group Configuration

+  Group Name:                     ProxGroup
+  Group IP address:               192.168.1.83

+   Do you want to use the group settings shown above (yes | no) [yes]: y

+   Do you want to use the group settings shown above (yes | no) [yes]: y Password for managing group membership:
+   Retype password for verification:

+   Password for the default group administration(grpadmin) account:
+   Retype password for verification:

+ Saving the configuration...

+Waiting for configuration to become active......Done

+ Group ProxGroup has been created with one member.
+ Use the Group Manager GUI or CLI to set the RAID policy for the member.
+You can then create a volume which a host can connect to using an iSCSI initiator.

+ To access the Group Manager GUI, specify http://group_ip_address in a Web browser window.
+To access the CLI, use telnet or SSH to connect to the group IP address from a remote terminal, or attach a console terminal directly to a serial port on a group member's active control module.
+Log in to the default group administration account (grpadmin) using the password you specified when creating this group.
+See the Group Administration manual for more information.

+ProxGroup>
+~~